 Staying well-fed and hydrated during the trek

-What should I pack to trek the Quilotoa loop?
+What should I pack for the Quilotoa loop tour?

 Is altitude sickness a factor?